Updated: Oct 20, 2021

-Chocolate is the bomb.
-I love chocolate, you love chocolate, almost everyone loves chocolate.
-And guess what…raw chocolate is one of the best super foods out there!!!
+Chocolate is the fantastic.
+You love chocolate, I love chocolate, almost everyone loves chocolate.
+And guess what…raw chocolate is one of the best super foods out there!
 The Aztecs where the first ones to consume it and they even used it as a currency.
 They were also the first ones to put that stuff in their drinks.
 Early chocolate smoothies if you will.

 The benefits of chocolate include:

 Releases endorphins and acts as a natural anti depressant

 The benefits are plenty, but remember that it is all about the quality of the chocolate you consume.
 Raw chocolate will be bitter.
 Do not try to sweeten in by adding your own sugar or honey or whatnot, as you will cancel out the benefits.
 To understand how quality varies, we must first understand how chocolate is made.

 Chocolate undergoes a long journey from inedible cocoa beans to delicious treats.
 At their earliest stage, the chocolate beans grow on trees, are picked and then sent to processing plants.
 The first stage of processing involves roasting the beans, between 30 minutes and 2 hours.
 The beans are then cooled, which makes their shells easier to removed.
 Once the shells are cleaned off, you now have cocoa nibs!